16 May 2021

-Worcester Full and Half Marathon is now in its seventh year and has grown consistently in that time.
+Worcester Full and Half Marathon is now in its 10th year and has grown consistently in that time.
 The race is based at Six Ways Rugby Stadium where the Worcester Warriors team play.

 Both distances normally start at 9:30am in Offerton Lane, a five-minute walk from the Rugby Club.
+But for 2021, this could be very different!
 The Full Marathon takes in two laps of the loop around beautiful rural lanes.
 The Half accompanies the Full for the first lap before splitting away at 11 miles and heading back where both races finish in front of the Worcester Warriors Ground.

-All finishers receive a quality bespoke medal and technical T-shirt.
+All finishers receive a quality bespoke medal and a T-shirt.